zhanglz95/WApy/README.md

 # Polygon-clipping-algorithm
-Python implementation of polygon clipping algorithm
+This rep is python implementation of Weiler-Atherton clipping algorithm.